elegant-bro/money/README.md

 );
 ```

 It is quite possible that this result will not be needed in the subsequent calculation.
-For example there is some
+For example, there is some
 tax-free condition, and you should check it before the tax calculation to avoid unnecessary DB-request and end up
 with temporal coupling.